 - Alcohol does not require pancreatic enzymes for digestion but some “mixers” do.
 If you are enjoying a glass of wine or a beer, you do not need additional enzymes, but you may with eggnog because of the cream and eggs.

-- For patients with taste changes/dullness, turn to cranberries to perk up not only the color on your plate, but your taste buds, too.
+And one final note from Petzel, for patients with taste changes/dullness, turn to cranberries to perk up not only the color on your plate, but your taste buds, too.
 They can have the same effect as pickles or lemons, and they’re festive and holiday-ready, to boot!